rgehrsitz/lab_monitor/README.md

 # Lab Monitor

-Lab Monitor is a Go service that pulls temperature and humidity readings from ThingSpeak, summarizes recent conditions, requests an assessment from OpenAI, and emails a twice-daily report via AWS SES.
+Lab Monitor is a Go service that pulls temperature and humidity readings from ThingSpeak, summarizes recent conditions, requests an assessment from OpenAI, and emails scheduled reports via AWS SES.

 ## Prerequisites
 - Go 1.22 or newer